-Backup to USB can be performed by users with any access level, and may be carried out even when the terminal is metrologically sealed.
-When the Backup to USB function is executed, the

-IND570 creates a file structure on the USB memory device, using the terminal's serial number as the name of the top-level file folder.
+Backup to USB can be performed by users with any access level, and may be carried out even when the indicator is metrologically sealed.
+When the Backup to USB function is executed, the IND570 creates a file structure on the USB memory device with the terminal serial number used as the top level file folder.
 An example of this structure is shown in Figure 5-1.

-5.4.2.1.
-To backup files to a USB memory device
+To backup files to a USB memory device:

-- 1. Connect a USB (flash) memory device to the IND570 USB port. - USB memory devices are automatically recognized as such. - 2.
-Press the SETUP softkey ♣.
+- 1. Connect a USB (flash) memory device to the IND570 USB port. - USB memory devices are automatically recognized as such.
+The larger the memory size, the longer the terminal will need to recognize the device. - 2.
+Press the SETUP soffkey ♠ .
 Navigate to Maintenance > Run > Backup to USB.
 Press ENTER.
-The screen shown in Figure 5-2 will appear.
+The screen shown in Figure 5-1 will appear.